Mor humus: Morpho-functional features

 Mor humus has three distinct organic horizons: an OL horizon (litter horizon), atop an OF horizon (fermentation horizon), followed by a more or less thick (sometimes absent) OH horizon (humus horizon), before a sharp transition to the mineral soil (E horizon).

 The OL horizon is very thick and is made up of undecomposed organic material.
 In coniferous forests the litter is composed primarily of evergreen needles, conifer cones, and woody debris.
 In ericaceous heaths the litter is composed of ericaceous leaves and twigs, included in a dense network of subterranean rhizomes growing more or less horizontally through the forest floor.
 In the OL horizon of mor, living (green) and dead (brown) parts of mosses are often associated with coniferous needles, which do not shade out mosses, contrary to deciduous leaves.

 The OF horizon below consists of plant remains still in varying degrees of decomposition.
 A layered and compact-matted structure caused by the interweaving of plant roots and fungal hyphae make up the fermentation layer, with a very weak contribution of animal faeces, contrary to the OF horizon of moder.
 Through their distinct yellow and white coloration, the fungal hyphae in this horizon are identifiable as cellulose-decomposing fungi, which are the primary decomposers of organic matter in mor humus, and ectomycorrhizal fungi (with conifers) and ericoid mycorrhizal fungi (with Ericaceae) which contribute to nitrogen uptake and transfer to their host plant, and act as a sink for carbon.
 The plant roots present further contribute more organic residues through exudation.

 The OH horizon is composed of humified plant material, resulting from the slow and incomplete process of fungal decomposition.
 There is very little blending of material between the humus layer and the mineral soil below resulting in the poor content in organic matter in the top mineral soil horizon.

 Rather than being intimately mixed (clay, silt) or juxtaposed (sand) with mineral particles, like in the A horizon of mull or moder, organic matter, either in colloidal or dissolved form (DOC), is leached (eluviated) through the E horizon until deposited (illuviated) below in the B horizon, a process typical of podzolization.
-Despite of the clear distinction between Mor and all other humus forms stemming from the absence of an A horizon and the sharp transition from the forest floor to the mineral soil, mor and moder (in particular Dysmoder) were often confused under the designation of raw humus, embracing a wide variety of variants, from poorly to highly biologically active.
+Despite the clear distinction between Mor and all other humus forms stemming from the absence of an A horizon and the sharp transition from the forest floor to the mineral soil, mor and moder (in particular Dysmoder) were often confused under the designation of raw humus, embracing a wide variety of variants, from poorly to highly biologically active.